-A candidate who has received a Technician Diploma in Agricultural Business, Agricultural Engineering, Animal Science, Farm Equipment or Plant Science or who has equivalent standing may apply for a year of directed study leading to a Diploma of Technology.
-If the study record is good and there is evidence of being capable of doing independent study, the application will be favourably considered.
+A candidate who has received his Technician Diploma in Agricultural Business, Agricultural Engineering, Animal Science, Farm Equipment or Plant Science or who has equivalent standing may apply for a year of directed study leading to a Diploma of Technology.
+If his study record is good and he shows evidence of being capable of doing independent study, his application will be favourably considered.